cu-mkp/making-knowing-edition/README.md

 yarn start
 ```

-### Deploying to a Server
+### Deploying to a server

-Run the following commands to prepare a build for deployment.
+Run the following commands to prepare a build for your first deployment.
 You may replace "staging" with "production" for a production server.

 ```
 scripts/lizard.js run staging